BjoernHaefner/mweCmakeMexCppCuda/readme.md

 * CUBLAS and CUFFT libraries are linked and can be easily extended

 ## Tips
 * It can happen that the building process during 'make' fails.
 This can be due to the fact that the gpuadd.o is build twice (haven't found a way to fix this yet).
-Run 'make' a couple of times to overcome this issue, for me this error happend every ~10th build process, so I didnt' see the urge of fixing it.
+Run 'make' a couple of times to overcome this issue, for me this error happend every ~10th building process, so I didnt' see the urge of fixing it.